 Student Health Services

 A full counseling center is available to students on campus.
-Appointments can be made in advance and counselors also see students on a walk in basis.
-Additionally, the counseling center provides educational testing services, health and wellness screenings, group counseling (in additional to individual) and programs and outreach.
+Appointments can be made in advance to see counselors.
+Additionally, the counseling center provides educational testing services, health and wellness screenings, group counseling (in additional to individual) programs and outreach.

 For medical emergencies, students should contact Campus & Public Safety, 911, or go to the Washington Hospital.

 College staff (student and professional) are available 24/7 during the school year in the event of an emergency.
 If your student needs help, they can contact their Resident Assistant (RA) in their Residence Hall or contact Campus & Public Safety at 724-223-6032 or by text message at: 724-255-3968.

 Transportation is available to the Washington Hospital Clinic during the week.
 Students can either access public transportation options or contact Campus & Public Safety for assistance.

 Students have access to on-campus wellness resources including the Swanson Wellness Center, the James David Ross Family Recreation center, Henry Natatorium, and many other athletic and recreation spaces.